-So, overall, I think it's likely that Mr T didn't get enough clear and fair information about the policy to make an informed choice.
-This matters because Mr T has told us he was self-employed when he took the policy out.
-And I don't think he'd have wanted the cover if he'd known about the additional requirements self-employed policyholders had to meet to make a successful claim for unemployment, fair compensation
+I think it's likely Mr W didn't get enough clear information about the policy to make an informed choice.
+This matters because Mr W has told us he was self-employed when he took out the policy.
+So I don't think he'd have wanted the cover if he'd known about the limited circumstances under which self-employed policyholders could make a successful claim for unemployment.

-Weighing everything up, I think that Mr T has lost out because of what NewDay did wrong.
-It follows that I uphold this complaint and direct NewDay to pay Mr T fair compensation as set out below.
+Weighing everything up, I think Mr W has lost out because of what NewDay did wrong.
+It follows that I've decided to uphold this complaint.